Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The genus Acinetobacter (6 species) includes gram-negative rods, usually very short and rounded, their dimensions in the logarithmic growth phase are 1.0-1.5 x 1.5-2.5 μm.
-In the stationary phase of growth, they predominantly take the form of cocci, arranged in pairs or in the form of short chains.
-Large unstable forms of cells and filaments are found in small numbers in all cultures, and sometimes predominate.
-These bacteria do not form a spore, they do not have flagella, but some strains on the dense surface show "twitching" mobility.
-Capsules and pili may be, but may be absent.
+The genus Acinetobacter (6 species) includes gram-negative rods, usually very short and round, their sizes in the logarithmic growth phase are 1.0-1.5 x 1.5-2.5 μm.
+In the stationary growth phase, they acquire mainly the form of cocci, located in pairs or in the form of short chains.
+Large cells of irregular shape and threads are found in small quantities in all cultures, and sometimes predominate.
+These bacteria do not form spores, do not have flagella, but some strains demonstrate "twitching" mobility on a dense surface.
+Capsules and fimbriae may or may not be present.
 Chemoorganotrophs with oxidative metabolism.
-The ability to use organic compounds as sources of energy and carbon is unstable.
-Oxidases do not form, catalase positive.
-Acetoin, indole and H2S do not form.
-Strict aerobes, the optimum temperature for growth is 30-32 ° C, the pH is about 7.0.
-They are usually resistant to penicillin.
-The ratio of G + C in DNA is 40-47 mole%.
+The ability to use organic compounds as energy and carbon sources is inconstant.
+They do not form oxidases, they are catalase-positive.
+They do not form acetoin, indole and H2S.
+Strict aerobes, optimum growth temperature 30-32 °C, pH about 7.0.
+Usually resistant to penicillin.
+The ratio of G + C in DNA is 40-47 mol %.

-Aceteobacteria are free-living saprophytes, common everywhere.
-Acinetobacter is often isolated from soil, water, sewage, contaminated food, from the mucous membranes of animals (including fish) and humans.
-They can be the cause of many infectious processes, including meningitis and septicemia in humans and septicemia and abortion in animals.
-Their main habitat is soil and water.
-Pathogenicity is usually low, but can play an important clinical role for people and their organs with weakened natural resistance.
-It is also possible that there is more than one ecological variant of Acinetobacter, including parasitic or potentially pathogenic variants of A. Calcoaceticus for animals and humans.
-The absence of oxidase is a sign that the bacteria of this genus differ from the oxydase-positive genus Moraxella, including the subgenus Branhamella.
+Acinetobacter are free-living saprophytes, distributed worldwide.
+Acinetobacter are often isolated from soil, water, sewage, contaminated food products, and the mucous membranes of animals (including fish) and humans.
+They can cause many infectious processes, including meningitis and septicemia in humans and septicemia and abortion in animals.
+Their main habitats are soil and water.
+Pathogenicity is usually low, but they can play an important clinical role in humans and their organs with weakened natural resistance.
+It is also possible that more than one ecological variant of Acinetobacter exists, including parasitic or potentially pathogenic for animals and humans variants of A. calcoaceticus.
+The absence of oxidase is a feature by which bacteria of this genus differ from the oxidase-positive genus Moraxella, including the subgenus Branhamella.